Seen Reading

 In driving, of course, literary signifiers are usually lacking, unless someone happens to have some Conrad or Koontz up on the dashboard.
 There are often audio signifiers (of a certain sort, no one’s ever cranking NPR up and down the block), of course, not to mention things like car make and model, a gun rack in the back or other accessories.
 My favorite example is something I saw in the little retail section of my local car wash: A fake GPS antenna.
 You may not have the fancy nav system, but this little shark-fin shaped piece of plastic will convince the world you’re never lost.

 This entry was posted on Friday, May 1st, 2009 at 8:41 am and is filed under Etc., Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.